seanmcraig/stata2r/README.md

 This R package contains functions for translating Stata instructions into executable R code as painlessly as possible.
 The main function is `stata2r()`, which allows the user to execute individual stata instructions.

 ## Who Should Use stata2r?
+* Users who want to use common Stata functions but lack a current license.
-* People who prefer Stata syntax for certain functions
+* Primary R users who prefer Stata syntax for certain common functions (e.g. data manipulation, or OLS regression).
-* People who would like to learn R gradually while maintaining a familiar workflow.
+* Primary Stata users who would like to learn R gradually while maintaining a familiar workflow.
+* Primary Stata users who need to collaborate with R users.

 ## Usage
 The main function, `stata2r()`, allows the user to a line of Stata code as a string (in single quotes).
 The package will parse the string, identify corresponding R functions, and output both the translated code and its result.
 For example,